About Marcus by Goldman Sachs

 Answering that question takes a little financial wisdom and is a really important part of your decision.

 Here’s one way to look at it.
 Let’s say you had bad credit four years ago and racked up some debt on your credit cards.
-Because you haven’t been earning much money those four years, you haven’t been able to make a debt in your credit card debt.
+Because you haven’t been earning much money those four years, you haven’t been able to make a dent in your credit card debt.

 Even though you’ve got some high interest rates and one or two high balances, your credit scores have managed to recover from their rock-bottom level and are now pretty decent: between 720 and 730.